clowd/obs-express/README.md

 The only required parameters are `captureRegion` and `output`.

 Both the `speakers` and `microphone` parameters can be specified more than once, to record multiple devices.
 They support `default` being passed in as the value to use the default device, or the `{ID}` of the device as returned from `MMDeviceEnumerator`.

+Type 'q' and Enter, or 'Ctrl+C' to stop an in-progress recording.

 ### Compiling